 If there's anything I love more than Fall & pumpkin picking, it's all the glorious baking you can do with the produce in season this time of year.
 Growing up, I only ever ate cinnamon rolls if they were from a Pillsbury can, so learning to make my own at home has been a real treat.

-Since these pumpkin cinnamon buns use canned pumpkin in the dough AND filling, they are extra fluffy and gooey on the inside.
-These buns are just a bit extra because, in addition to putting pumpkin puree into the bun dough, I also mixed it into the cinnamon sugar filling.
-This truly made these buns taste like a pumpkin pie in bun form!
-Then, I went one step further and added pumpkin pie spice to the glaze to give it that perfect cinnamon & nutmeg filled kick.
+These pumpkin sweet rolls are just a bit extra because, in addition to putting pumpkin puree into the bun dough, I also mixed it into the cinnamon sugar filling.
+This truly made these buns taste like a pumpkin pie inside a vegan cinnamon roll!
+Then, I went one step further and added pumpkin pie spice to the glaze to give it that perfect cinnamon & nutmeg-filled kick.

-Just beware- the filling in these buns has a tendency to leak out if you're not super careful when rolling up the cinnamon buns.
+Just beware- the filling in these vegan pumpkin rolls has a tendency to leak out if you're not super careful when rolling them up.
 Make sure to continually tuck the filling in as you go!

 Recommended Kitchen Tools for Vegan Cinnamon Buns:

-Looking for more Vegan Cinnamon Roll & Vegan Sticky Bun Recipes?
-Check out These SGTO Favorites!Print
+More Vegan Cinnamon Roll & Vegan Sticky Bun recipes you will love:

 Pumpkin Pie Dough